-After a couple of days fighting against Windows, and using a little reverse engineering I manage to find the method that uses Windows internally and develop a code to implement in the application of my client.
+After a couple of days fighting against Windows and doing some Google research, I manage to find the method that uses Windows internally and develop a code to implement in the application of my client.

 I developed a small command line tool in PureBasic to perform this task over Windows 8/10 which is very simple to use.